Apophenia: Synchronicity

-"Patternicity"
+Patternicity

-In 2008, Michael Shermer coined the word "patternicity", defining it as "the tendency to find meaningful patterns in meaningless noise".
+In 2008, Michael Shermer coined the word patternicity, defining it as "the tendency to find meaningful patterns in meaningless noise".

-"Agenticity"

-In The Believing Brain (2011), Shermer wrote that humans have "the tendency to infuse patterns with meaning, intention, and agency", which he called "agenticity".

 Clustering illusion

 A clustering illusion is a type of cognitive bias in which a person sees a pattern in a random sequence of numbers or events.
 Many theories have been disproved as a result of this bias being highlighted.

 One case, during the early 2000s, involved the occurrence of breast cancer among employees of ABC Studios in Queensland.
-A study found that the incidence of breast cancer at the studios was six times higher than the rate in the rest of Queensland.
-However, an examination found no correlation between the heightened incidence and any factors related to the site, or any genetic or lifestyle factors of the employees.
+A study found that the incidence of breast cancer at the studios was six times the rate in the rest of Queensland.
+An examination found no correlation between the heightened incidence and any factors related to the site, or any genetic or lifestyle factors of the employees.

 Causes

-Although there is no confirmed reason as to why it occurs, there are some respected theories.
+Although there is no confirmed reason as to why apophenia occurs, there are some respected theories.

 Models of pattern recognition

-Pattern recognition is a cognitive process that involves retrieving information either from long-term, short-term or working memory and matching it with information from stimuli.
+Pattern recognition is a cognitive process that involves retrieving information either from long-term, short-term, or working memory and matching it with information from stimuli.
 There are three different ways in which this may happen and go wrong, resulting in apophenia.

 Template matching

 The stimulus is compared to templates, which are abstracted or partial representations of previously seen stimuli.
 These templates are stored in long-term memory as a result of past learning or educational experiences.
-For example, D, d, D and d are all recognized as the same letter.
+For example, D, d, D, d, D and d are all recognized as the same letter.

 Template-matching detection processes, when applied to more complex data sets (such as, for example, a painting or clusters of data) can result in the wrong template being matched.
 A false positive detection will result in apophenia.

 Prototype matching

 This is similar to template matching, except for the fact that prototypes are complete representations of a stimulus.
-The prototype need not be something that has been previously seen -- for example it might be an average or amalgam of previous stimuli.
+The prototype need not be something that has been previously seen—for example it might be an average or amalgam of previous stimuli.
 Crucially, an exact match is not needed.

 An example of prototype matching would be to look at an animal such as a tiger and instead of recognizing that it has features that match the definition of a tiger (template matching), recognizing that it's similar to a particular mental image one has of a tiger (prototype matching).

 This type of pattern recognition can result in apophenia based on the fact that since the brain is not looking for exact matches, it can pick up some characteristics of a match and assume it fits.
-This is more common with pareidolia than data collection.